PAY RANGE: 13

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES

-the principles governing the operation and maintenance of large machinery and motors powered by high-voltage electricity
+• the principles governing the operation and maintenance of large machinery and motors powered by electricity

-the hazards and safety precautions involved in the automatic and remote operation of rotating machinery powered by high-voltage electricity
+• the hazards and safety precautions involved in the automatic and remote operation of rotating machinery powered by electricity

 Education equivalent to completion of the twelfth school grade.

-Two years of experience in the operation, maintenance, or repair of large pumping, filtration, treatment or other heavy industrial equipment or machinery, powered by high-voltage electricity.
+Two years of experience in the operation, maintenance, or repair of pumping, filtration, treatment or heavy industrial equipment or machinery powered by electricity such as milling equipment, conveyors, elevators or cranes.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources.